wp-plugins/listly/readme.txt

 Integrate numbered lists on Wordpress & beyond.
 Beyond commenting, Listly lets your audience actively contribute to your blog posts, while you retain control.
 Get more from your numbered list posts with Listly.

 Nobody questions if list posts work, we just question is there a better way.
 We think social lists wins.
-A collaborative list platform for lists will allways outperform static HTML lists.
+A collaborative list platform for lists will always outperform static HTML lists.

 Benefits of Authoring / Moderating / Administering List Posts with/via Listly: